top of page

 Ketamine shows particular promise for individuals with "treatment-resistant depression" — those who haven't found success with other medications or therapies.

-Holistic: Unlike larger mental healthcare systems, which tend to value efficiency over comprehensive care, we take time to get to know you as a whole person.
-We view each patient as a unique individual in the context of their broader life circumstances, not just as a diagnosis
+Holistic: We take the time to get to know you as a whole person, seeing each patient as a unique individual, not just a diagnosis.

-Personalized: Your doctor will be with you to guide and support you through the entire process, from the initial consultation to preparation therapy sessions, to ketamine sessions, to post-treatment integration therapy sessions.
-This is in contrast to most other Ketamine clinics, which offer only medication administration without counseling or therapy.
+Personalized: Your doctor will be by your side throughout the entire process, from the initial consultation to preparation therapy sessions, to ketamine treatment sessions, to post-treatment integration therapy sessions.
+Your care is designed just for you.

 Since ketamine has not yet been approved by the FDA specifically for depression or other mental health conditions, it is currently administered as an "off-label" treatment.
 Consequently, ketamine treatments are generally not covered by insurance, requiring patients to pay out-of-pocket.